open-quantum-safe/liboqs/docs/algorithms/sig/cross.md

 | [Primary Source](#primary-source) | clean                    | All                         | All                             | None                    | True                               | True                                           | True                 |
 | [Primary Source](#primary-source) | avx2                     | x86\_64                     | All                             | AVX2                    | True                               | True                                           | True                 |

-Are implementations chosen based on runtime CPU feature detection? **Yes**.
+Are implementations chosen based on runtime CPU feature detection? **No**.

 ## Explanation of Terms